 There will be measures to ensure a fair participation within groups for a more equitable experience.
 Half of the mark for this group assignment will be based on the individual performance either by peer evaluation or by grades for itemized components of the assignment.
 Therefore, students in the group might receive different grades.
-Details will be discussed during the semester.
+Details about the logistics and content of the assignment will be discussed throughout the semester.